e-kwsm/psi4/doc/sphinxman/source/manage_release.rst

 ---------------------------

 * Start a PR to https://github.com/conda-forge/psi4-feedstock .
-Always store the PR branch on your fork, never on the conda-forge feedstock (or your branch itself will get publically packaged). https://github.com/conda-forge/psi4-feedstock/pull/15 is an example.
+Always store the PR branch on your fork, never on the conda-forge feedstock (or your branch itself will get publicly packaged). https://github.com/conda-forge/psi4-feedstock/pull/15 is an example.

   - Always: edit ``version`` and ``commit`` jinja variables.